-- differentiating between the words "gender" and "sex" and what this means in terms of health-related conditions (see Figure 1-7 for some direct comparisons) - differentiating between the terms "health" and "wellness" (compare health, pages 4 to 5 to wellness, pages 9 to 11) - comparing "self-responsibility" and "social responsibility" and how having an appreciation for self-responsibility will allow students to better take care of others as well
+- Differentiating between gender and sex and understanding what the concepts mean in terms of health-related conditions.
+See Figure 1-7(page 14) for some direct comparisons, and find additional information in the X And Y Files: Do Sex and Gender Matter? (page 13). - Differentiating betweenhealth (pages 4-5) and wellness(pages 9-11). - Understanding self-responsibility and social responsibility, and how having an appreciation for self-responsibility will allow students to better take care of others as well.